mikeizbicki/cmc-csci143/week_07/README.md

 # Week 07: Review / Multi-version Concurrency Control (MVCC)

+1. What we've covered:
+    1. Twitter MapReduce
+    1. Docker/devops
+    1. SQL queries

+1. What's next:
+    1. Use SQL to answer the Twitter queries is milliseconds
+    1. Need to talk about how data is actually inserted/stored in postgres
+    1. Indexes

 1. Midterm details:
-    1. 4 SQL questions
-    1. 1 question to rearrange a table to minimize disk usage
     1. I'll give the midterm at the end of class; you'll have until Sunday to complete it
-        1. no working together (honor system)
-        1. no extensions because no working together
-        1. midterm will take the place of homework

 ---